hammerheim-game/hammerheim-rules/5-warbands.md

 inured to pain because of self-mutilation.
 Profile M WS BS S T W I A Ld
 4 3 3 4 4 1 3 1 10
-Weapons/Armour: Flagellants may be equipped with weapons and armour chosen from the Flagellant Equipment list.
+Weapons/Armor: Flagellants may be equipped with weapons and armor chosen from the Flagellant Equipment list.
 Flagellants never use missile weapons, even if they gain an Advance roll which would otherwise allow them to do so.
 Special Rules